navs23/rudra-tutorial/README.md

-A simple webserver application written to server static pages for education purpose.
+A simple webserver application for serving static pages.

-npm i
-npm start

 ## Cloning and Running the server